 Hot Tub Basics

 There are a few basics to keep in mind when on the hunt for the perfect tub to relax in.
 Various makes and models are often defined by the materials used, as well as the brand offering the product.
-A well known, and popular brand is Jacuzzi, which is often synonymously used to describe any sort of spa or hot tub product due to its popularity.
+A well-known, and popular brand is Jacuzzi, which is often synonymously used to describe any sort of spa or hot tub product due to its popularity.
 Although it is a specific brand and not a product description, it still serves as an industry leader.

-There are a few specific materials tubs are designed from that are durable for long term water storage and comfort options.
+There are a few specific materials tubs are designed from that are durable for long-term water storage and comfort options.
 These choices provide you various price ranges as well as color and stylistic designs to fit the needs of your decor and usable space.

 Wooden tubs are amongst the most simple you can purchase.
 They also can be easily made on your own with DIY instructions about dimensions and heating sources.
 Original hot tubs were wooden and used a wood fire for heat.
-You can still embrace this more rustic approach or use an electric or gas heating options.
+You can still embrace this more rustic approach or use electric or gas heating options.

 Unicast or Roto-Molded

-This option provides a strong and durable molded tub that often includes custom seating and a variety of different features.
+This hot tub option provides a strong and durable molded tub that often includes custom seating and a variety of different features.
 They come in a wide variety of colors, shapes, and sizes for both indoor and outdoor use, and often provide options for both plug and play portable placement or more permanent use.

 Molded acrylic is probably the most popular material used for molded tubs.
 They are very durable for indoor and outdoor use and often come in many customized shapes, sizes, and seating options.
 These tubs are almost always exclusively more permanent in nature, meaning they require professional moving, installation, and electrical outlet options.

 Portable and soft-sided, these vinyl options are surprisingly durable and are excellent budget choices that provide a great array of comfortable options.
-Perfect for both indoor and outdoor use, these inflate quickly and can plug into any standard 110/120 volt outlet.
-These pop up hot tub options don’t heat as well in temperatures approaching or below freezing, however, and are popular in warmer climates, or protected areas- such as garages, gazebos, and sunrooms.
+Perfect for both indoor and outdoor use, these inflate quickly and can plug into any standard 110/120-volt outlet.
+These pop-up hot tub options don’t heat as well in temperatures approaching or below freezing, however, and are popular in warmer climates, or protected areas- such as garages, gazebos, and sunrooms.